 - In a separate bowl mix the flour and baking powder.

 - Sift the flour on top of the butter mixture and using a metal spoon fold the flour into the butter mixture.
 The moment the flour is combined stop mixing, as further mixing is likely to remove the air you added earlier.

-- Using the metal spoon, spoon the mixture into the three baking tins.
+- Using the metal spoon, spoon the mixture into the two baking tins.
 Gently smooth the top and put straight into the pre heated oven.